Victims, including three Canadians, claim former Harrods boss Al Fayed was a 'monster' who abused young women, lawyers say

 In the United Kingdom, victims often identify themselves by only one name to protect their privacy.
 It wasn't clear why Natacha gave only one name while appearing before cameras, or if that was her real first name.

-The Associated Press does not identify victims of sexually assault unless they have come forward and voluntarily identified themselves.
+The Associated Press does not identify victims of sexual assault unless they have come forward and voluntarily identified themselves.
 The team of lawyers could not immediately be reached for comment.

 Al Fayed moved to Britain in the 1960s, after early investments in shipping in Italy and the Middle East, and started building an empire.